 Two US Black Hawk helicopters, heavily modified to reduce detection by radar, had crossed over to north-western Pakistan from American bases in Afghanistan after the then American President Barack Obama gave the final approval for Operation Neptune Spear.

 They were carrying two dozen commandos from the Team Six unit of the Navy SEALs special forces – an elite unit so secretive that the US authorities have never publicly acknowledged their existence.
 Two Chinooks carrying back-up forces followed behind.
+And it all had to happen.

 They had been trained for several weeks at a compound with a three-storey building at its heart, resembling the one occupied by Osama Bin Laden.
 American Intelligence believed he was living on the top floor with his family.